nayfin/demo-co-old/README.md

   `git commit -m 'Some changes on the master branch :)'`
 - set initial version in package.json
+- build library

+  `ng build <library-name>`
 - publish it!

   `cd dist/libs/<library-name> && npm pack && npm publish --access public && cd ../../../`

+## 6. Build Release Script
+  You published the library, awesome!
+But running all those commands manually was kind of gross.
+Check out `release.sh` in the scripts folder.
+This

+## Notes
+- Don't enable Ivy in libraries yet.
+View Engine (pre-Ivy) libraries are forwards compatible with Ivy apps but the reverse isn't true.
+Recommendation is to wait until Angular 10 before publishing Ivy libraries.
+Find lot's more [here](https://indepth.dev/the-angular-ivy-guide-for-library-authors/).

 ## Resources